 This means, put your debit card away (cash, too!) and use travel rewards credit cards to pay for everything possible.

-Otherwise, the interest you spend on credit card debt will take value away from any miles or points you’re earning.
+Otherwise, the interest you spend on credit card debt will take value away from any miles or points (or cashback) you’re earning.

 What if I don’t have a travel rewards credit card?

-Part 2: Average American Monthly Bills and Expenses
+Average American Monthly Bills and Expenses

 Not every bill or expense can be paid by credit card, but many can.